 Japan’s cherry blossom obsession

+Shops and stores fill with pink products in celebration, and the Starbucks Sakura tree-themed drinks are in everyone’s clutches.
 Cherry blossom festivals are held in many parks and castle grounds across Japan.
-Shops fill with pink-themed products in celebration, with the cherry blossom flower motif seen on everything from wall paper to clothing.
-Even restaurants and cafes get in on the Sakura fever, with blossom-inspired food and drinks.
+And the Japanese cherry blossom flower is seen on everything from wall paper to clothing.

 Read more: A journey of a lifetime: unearthing Majestic Japan, with Luxury Gold